cn0047/stash/ed/go/README.md

 **OOP** in go represented by **structures**.
 Inheritance in go represented by composition.

 **string**
-String it is slice of bytes.
+String it is immutable slice of bytes.
 When we store a character value in a string, we store its byte-at-a-time representation.
 Go strings aren’t always UTF-8, only string literals are UTF-8.
 String values can contain arbitrary bytes